Inspiration for painting your home’s interior

 Using Beige, Brown and Tan

 The colours of and, bark, and wood provide a natural and relaxed harmony in rooms.
-Choosing one shade of the brown family for walls, and furnishing a space so enclosed wiht other tints and tones of this hue, creates an immediate sense of warmth and security.
+Choosing one shade of the brown family for walls, and furnishing a space so enclosed with other tints and tones of this hue, creates an immediate sense of warmth and security.
 Because of their comforting, earthy quality, such palettes are often chosen for restful spaces: dens, family rooms, and spa bathrooms.
 The associations of libraries and spaces for work and reading with materials such as leather and tweed also make a case for painting walls in brown or tan.

 Shiny glazed walls in deep chocolate, or warm textured or flat-finished walls in a soft fawn shade, make an elegant background for richly tactile furnishings in nubby fabrics, leathers, or velvets.
 Add a touch of formality with crisp, white trim.
 Or, soft and make the effect of brown or tan more rustic and countrified by colour washing the chosen shade.
+We have more painting articles in line for you if you enjoyed reading this painting with neutral colours article.